lovehifi/lmsbub9/README.md

 Change username, password, and connect URL (Your Nas, Server... like http://yourserver:58050) in this file:
 > /srv/http/bub/config.inc.php
 >
+3. Go to the menu Extras, Music Source, choose Music and play.
 ------------------
 ![Screenshot](screenshot1.jpg)
 ![Screenshot](screenshot3.jpg)